 The CEEO can help individuals prepare to take their GED exam.
 Participants follow a customized program of courses tailored to their individual strengths and weaknesses.
 With a focus on preparation for taking and passing the State GED test, the instructor administers practice exams and when the individual is ready, a test date and time is arranged through the local school system.

-Currently, Job Readiness Skills Training sessions are held Monday through Thursday from 9 a.m. to 3 p.m. in two-week sessions.
+Currently, Employment Readiness Skills Training sessions are held for four weeks, Monday, Wednesday, and Thursday from 1 to 3 p.m. in four week sessions.
 One-day workshops are also offered periodically.
 In addition to the income eligibility guidelines (below), participants must be residents of Stark County and at least 18 years old.

-Computer classes are held Monday through Friday in six-week intervals.
+Computer classes are held Monday through Friday, 8-12 p.m. in four-week sessions.
 Please call the office to inquire about specific class times.
 In addition to the income eligibility guidelines (below), participants must be residents of Stark County, at least 18 years old, and possess their high school diploma or GED.

 Family Size - Annual Income

 7 in Household - $45,037.50

 Center for Education and Employment Opportunities

 Phone: (330) 580-9347